Childhood and Education Journey of Ilhan Omar in Timeline

 1977: Ogaden War

-October 4, 1982: Ilhan Omar's birth
+October 4, 1982: Ilhan Omar Born

 Others born on this day/year

-1995: Family secured asylum in the U.S.
+1995: Asylum in the U.S.

 In 1995, Ilhan Omar's family secured asylum in the U.S. and arrived in New York, later settling in Minneapolis.

-2000: Became a U.S. citizen
+2000: U.S. Citizen

-In 2000, at the age of 17, Ilhan Omar became a U.S. citizen.
+In 2000, Ilhan Omar became a U.S. citizen at the age of 17.

-2001: Graduated from Thomas Edison High School
+2001: Graduation from High School

 In 2001, Ilhan Omar graduated from Thomas Edison High School.

-2008: Divorced Ahmed Abdisalan Hirsi
+2008: Faith-Based Divorce from Ahmed Abdisalan Hirsi

 In 2009, Ilhan Omar married Ahmed Nur Said Elmi, a British Somali.

-According to Ilhan Omar, in 2011 she and Ahmed Nur Said Elmi had a faith-based divorce and she reconciled with Ahmed Abdisalan Hirsi.
+According to Ilhan Omar, in 2011, she and Ahmed Nur Said Elmi had a faith-based divorce, and she reconciled with Ahmed Abdisalan Hirsi.

 In 2011, Ilhan Omar graduated from North Dakota State University with a bachelor's degree in political science and international studies.

-2017: Legally divorced Ahmed Nur Said Elmi
+2017: Legal Divorce from Ahmed Nur Said Elmi

 In 2017, Ilhan Omar and Ahmed Nur Said Elmi legally divorced.

-2018: Legally married Ahmed Abdisalan Hirsi
+2018: Legal Marriage to Ahmed Abdisalan Hirsi

 In 2018, Ilhan Omar and Ahmed Abdisalan Hirsi legally married.